ChrisForsythQA/Qa-test/README.md

 Requirments: Aa a customer, I want to be able to pay for products using either British or Euro coins
 AC: All British and Euro coins are accepted.

-  When: I put in british currency
+  Given: British currency are added
+  When: all the coins are registered
-  Then: I am allowed to make a purchase from the machine
+  Then: the customer is allowed to make a purchase from the machine

+  Given: British currency are added
-  When: I put in euro coins
+  When: all the coins are registered
-  Then: I am allowed to make a purchase from the machine
+  Then: the customer is allowed to make a purchase from the machine

-  When: I put in currency that is not accepted
+  Given: Non British or Euro currencty has been added
+  When: all the coins are registered
   Then: the coins are returned to the user

   AC: As coins are entered, the total credit value is uploaded on a display screen.

-  Given: I have put 50p, 20p, 5p into the vending machine
+  Given: 50p, 20p, 5p are added to the vending machine
   When: all the coins are registered
-  Then: I will see the correct total of 0.75 displayed
+  Then: the correct total of 0.75p displayed

-  Given: I have put 50c, 20c, 10c, 5c into the vending machine
+  Given: 50c, 20c, 10c, 5c are added to the vending machine
   When: all the coins are registered
-  Then: I will see the correct total of 0.85 displayed
+  Then: the correct total of 0.85c is displayed

   Given: invalid currency is added to vending machine
   When: all the coins are registered